Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Introduction

 A key advantage of \CB\ crystals is their demonstrated resistance to defect formation even at relatively high boron concentrations ($\sim$\SI{e21}{\text{atom}\;\centi\meter^{-3}}) \cite{Brunet_1998, Tran_2017}.
 Moreover, the strong C–C bonding in diamond provides exceptional lattice stability under high-energy particle irradiation \cite{Campbell_2000, Campbell_2002, Uggerhoj_2005}, offering potentially longer operational lifetimes in CLSs compared to other systems such as \SiGe.
 These properties make \CB\ an especially promising material for the next generation of gamma-ray light sources.

-Herein, we present a follow-up to our recent study \cite{Si-Ge_Paper} on the atomistic-level effects of germanium concentration on the structure of \SiGe~crystals.
+Herein, we present a follow-up to our recent study \cite{Si-Ge_Paper} on the atomistic-level effects of germanium concentration on the structure of \SiGe\ crystals.
 The present work investigates the influence of boron doping on the crystalline structure of diamond, incorporating several key improvements to the previous methodology of \citet{Si-Ge_Paper}.
-Specifically, the impact of boron atoms is examined across three distinct regions of the \CB~crystal: near the substrate, within the bulk, and close to the free surface exposed to vacuum.
+Specifically, the impact of boron atoms is examined across three distinct regions of the \CB\ crystal: near the substrate, within the bulk, and close to the free surface.
 The effects of different dopant concentration and crystal sizes on both the lattice constant and inter-planar distances are evaluated in each region.
 This analysis focuses on the (1\;1\;0) and (1\;0\;0) crystalline planes, which are particularly relevant to the doping strategies employed in the fabrication of CLS crystals.
+Across each simulation the dopant concentration is kept fixed, and crystals with spatially graded dopant concentrations that are typically used to fabricate periodically bent crystals are not modelled.
+This work instead focuses on the direct lattice response to dopant incorporation and does not model the MPCVD growth process.
+These results may be used to inform models for the design of periodically bent crystals for gamma-ray CLS applications.

-Molecular dynamics (MD) simulations are performed using the MBN Explorer \cite{MBNExplorer} and MBN Studio \cite{MBNStudio} software packages, enabling a detailed investigation of dopant-induced structural changes.
-The methodology is validated through a comprehensive statistical analysis of the generated crystal structures.
+Molecular dynamics (MD) simulations are performed using the \textsc{MBN Explorer} \cite{MBNExplorer} and \textsc{MBN Studio} \cite{MBNStudio} software packages, enabling a detailed investigation of dopant-induced structural changes.
 These results are directly relevant to the design and practical realisation of gamma-ray CLSs, as reliable fabrication of periodically bent crystals requires a detailed understanding of manufacturing tolerances, especially concerning the maximum dopant concentration that can be introduced without compromising crystal quality.